manuelkiessling/simplecd/README.md

 mode/repo/source combination, that is, SimpleCD resets its environment to a state as if no previous runs for this mode/repo/source had occurred.

-If instead an HTTP URL is provided as the third parameter, SimpleCD will prefix any commit id it outputs with this URL.
+If instead an HTTP URL is provided as the fourth parameter, SimpleCD will prefix any commit id it outputs with this URL.

 ## License

 The MIT License (MIT)